BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/mywriteup.md

 Results of my data augmentation experiments:

 * Horizontal flipping: It helps a lot and should always be applied (randomly to half of your data).
-* Changing the brightness: It had exactly the desired effect.
-Decreasing the brightness of the lake track images, the model was able to drive on the much darker mountain track without ever having seen it during training.
+* Changing the brightness: Decreasing the brightness of the lake track images, the model was able to drive on the portions which there was less bright.
 Depending on the training iteration, I randomly varied the brightness of 10-50% of the images between factor 0.4 and 1.5 of the original brightness.
 * Translation: Horizontal translation is just an extension of the effect of using the left and right camera images and is very helpful, if not essential, to training a model that stays close to the center of the lane.
 I randomly translated the images by 0 to 40 pixels, sometimes 0 to 50 pixels.
 Steering angle adjustments of 0.003-0.004 per pixel of translation turned out to yield reasonable correction speeds that are neither too abrupt on straight roads nor too slow in sharp curves.
 Vertical translation turned out to be unnecessary.
 I did it a little bit (0-10 pixels) just to create more diverse data, but vertical translation does not serve as an even remotely realistic proxy for simulating changes in the slope of the road.
 * Curvature perspective transform: This turned out to be useful to simulate sharper curves on the one hand, but even more importantly it simulates situations in which the car is oriented at an angle to the lane rather than parallel to the lane.
 The image above illustrates this effect.
 If you compare the central vertical gridline in the original image and the distorted image you see that the distorted image simulates the car being oriented toward the side of the lane rather than toward the center of the road as in the original image.
 Of course, this primitive perspective distortion is a very imperfect proxy for a change in the curvature of the road.
 To truly increase the sharpness of a curve in a realistic way for example, one can of course not just shift the pixels in the linear way that this transform does, but this approximation still did an alright job.
-In order to understand the steering angle adjustment factor you would have to read the code, but I documented the generator function in great detail in case you're interested.
 * Rotation: I experimented with rotating images to simulate a change in the curvature of the road, but in most cases this does not yield a realistic approximation, and more importantly it is inferior to the perspective transform described above.
 I did not end up using this transform.
 * Incline perspective transform: While it generally actually is a more realistic approximation than the curvature transform above, it turned out to be completely unnecessary - I did not end up using this.